IBM aims at hybrid cloud, enterprise security

 The open source technology and the ability to easily gather and exchange data from multiple sources should be a very attractive feature for customers analysts said.

+"IBM successfully managed to launch this offering with a very broad and comprehensive partner ecosystem – it is not just a promise, but they deliver."

-Once the data is gathered and analyzed the platform lets security teams orchestrate and automate their response to hundreds of common security scenarios, IBM said.
-Via the Cloud Pak’s support for Red Hat Ansible automation technology customers can define actions such as segmenting a multicloud domain or locking down a server quickly.
-Meenan said.
+Once the data is gathered and analysed the platform lets security teams orchestrate and automate their response to hundreds of common security scenarios, IBM said.
+Via the Cloud Pak’s support for Red Hat Ansible automation technology customers can define actions such as segmenting a multicloud domain or locking down a server quickly, Meenan said.

-The platform helps customers formalize security processes, orchestrate actions and automate responses across the enterprise, letting companies react faster and more efficiently while arming themselves with information needed for increasing regulatory scrutiny, IBM said.
+The platform helps customers formalise security processes, orchestrate actions and automate responses across the enterprise, letting companies react faster and more efficiently while arming themselves with information needed for increasing regulatory scrutiny, IBM said.

 The Security Cloud Pak is a platform on which Big Blue will develop future applications, Meenan said, "to address new challenges and risks such as insider security threats, all designed in realistic ways for customer to deploy without having to rip and replace anything."

-Kuppinger said the security Pak will have immediate value for larger businesses running their own security operations/cyber-defense centers.
+Kuppinger said the security Pak will have immediate value for larger businesses running their own security operations/cyber defence centres.

 “The biggest challenge for IBM might be education – it is a new approach.
 However, the offering distinguishes clearly from other approaches, providing obvious benefits and adding value to existing infrastructures, not replacing these.
 Thus, it is clearly more than yet another product, but something really innovative that adds value.”